VSTARWriter/redacted-project-docs/content/how-to/consign-bit.md

 ## Prerequisites

 - Field Sales role
-- Access to My Bits view
 - Bit is in your inventory and available.

 ## Steps

-1. Navigate to **My Bits**.
+1. Navigate to the **My Bits** view from the left menu.
-2. Find the bit you want to consign.
+2. Find the bit you want to consign in the results table.
 3. Click on the bit row to open Bit Details.
-4. Click **Consign**
+4. Click the **Consign** button.
 5. Enter the consignment details:
     - Customer name
     - Well name and location
     - Consignment terms
     - Any special notes
-6. Review all information
+6. Verify all information.
-7. Click **Submit**
+7. Click the **Submit** button.

 ## Consignment Information

 When consigning a bit, provide:

-- Customer receiving the bit
+- Customer receiving the bit.
 - Location where the bit will be held.
-- Expected duration (if applicable)
+- Expected duration (if known).
 - Any contractual terms or conditions.

 ## After Consigning